Road Construction

 Enhanced Stabilization/Paving

 Petitions are required by landowners requesting road stabilization/paving.
 Landowners interested in road improvements must contact the District office and will be referred to the District Engineer for project review prior to issuing the District's authorized petition form.
-Petitions will be available from the SIRWCD office starting the first day of February of each year and must be returned to the District office by the last business day in April.
+Petitions will be available from the South Indian River Water Control District office starting the first day of February of each year and must be returned to the District office by the last business day in April.
 A petition fee set by the Board of Supervisors will apply.
 If a majority (over 50%) of the affected landowners on a roadway or roadway segment or other capital improvement project (as shown by the written petition request) want the District to provide improvement services, then the Board of Supervisors may direct District staff to develop a cost estimate and define the benefitted area.
 Landowners have the option to seek District financing, which is typically 12 to 15 years, pay up front or secure their own financing for the project.
 If the Board accepts the plan for the proposed Plan of Improvement, it can then be presented to the landowners for a vote in the form of a referendum.

 As of April 20, 2017, a super-majority of at least 90% of all affected landowners is required for passage of a referendum in favor of the capital improvements.
 If District financing is utilized, all of the landowners benefiting from the improvement will then be assessed on a per parcel basis, unless a per acre basis is requested and approved by the Board.
 A parcel is defined as land that is not subdivided and is under one ownership.